apnadkarni/blt/doc/tree.rst

   *FieldName is the name of a data field in *node*.

 *treeName* **lastchild** *node*
-  Returns the id of the last child in the *node*'s list of subtrees.
+  Returns the ID of the last child in the *node*'s list of subtrees.
 If *node* is a leaf (has no children), then "-1" is returned.